 Even though it is large, Hercules is not particularly prominent in the sky, with only two stars brighter than magnitude 3.00: Kornephoros and Zeta Herculis.
 However, the constellation is easily recognizable for the Keystone asterism, formed by its four relatively bright stars: Pi, Eta, Epsilon and Zeta Herculis.
 The Keystone outlines the torso of the Greek hero.

 Hercules is best known for its two bright globular cluster, Messier 13 (the Hercules Globular Cluster) and Messier 92.
 Found between Eta and Zeta Herculis, the Hercules Globular Cluster is the brightest globular cluster in the northern celestial hemisphere.
-With an apparent magnitude of 5.8 and an apparent size of 20 arcminutes, it is visible to the naked eye on a clear, dark night.
+With an apparent magnitude of 5.8 and an apparent size of 20 arcminutes, it is visible without binoculars on a clear, dark night.
 Messier 92, which forms a triangle with the Keystone stars Pi and Eta Herculis, appears slightly fainter and smaller with an apparent magnitude of 6.3 and an apparent size of 14 arcminutes.

 Hercules also hosts the relatively bright (mag.
 9.4) globular cluster NGC 6229, the planetary nebulae NGC 6210 (mag.
 12.66) and Abell 39 (mag.
 13.7), and the Hercules Cluster of galaxies (Abell 2151), a large grouping of about 200 galaxies located approximately 500 million light years away.

 The best time of year to observe the stars and deep sky objects of Hercules is during the month of July, when the constellation rises high in the evening sky.
 The entire constellation is visible from locations between the latitudes 90° N and 50° S.